 Who can participate?

 Students between their junior and senior years will receive preference.
-Applications from women and members of minority groups are especially encouraged.
-Interns will work with faculty and research staff in a graduate student atmosphere on a research topic in chemical, physical, or biological oceanography, marine biology, marine geology, or marine biochemistry.
-Interns will work semi-independently on a project designed by the intern and assigned faculty advisor (see previous Summer Research Projects and assigned advisors) present written and oral reports at the end of the summer.
-The program will run for 10 weeks (Monday, June 8 - Friday, August 14).
+Applications from members of minority groups are especially encouraged.
+Interns will work with faculty and research staff in a graduate student atmosphere on a research topic in chemical, physical, or biological oceanography, marine biology, marine geology, or marine biogeochemistry.
+Interns will work semi-independently on a project designed by the intern and assigned faculty advisor (see previous Summer Research Projects and assigned advisors) and will present written and oral reports at the end of the summer.
+The program will run for 10 weeks (Monday, June 6 - Friday, August 12).
 Interns will be expected to attend weekly seminars presented by faculty and research staff.

 Where does the Program take place?

-The marine science internship program takes place at the University of Delaware's College of Earth, Ocean, and Environment Hugh R. Sharp Campus in the resort community of Lewes.
+The marine science internship program takes place at the University of Delaware's College of Earth, Ocean, and Environment in the resort community of Hugh R. Sharp Campus in Lewes.
 This modern campus is located on the shores of Delaware Bay and the Atlantic Ocean near Cape Henlopen State Park.
 Research and teaching facilities are available in Lewes, which is linked by computer and interactive TV to the main campus in Newark.
 Accommodations for interns are provided at the Daiber Housing Complex, which is comprised of 28 three-bedroom and 2 two-bedroom, semi-detached ranch houses.
 All units are fully furnished with dishes, pots and pans, washer, dryer, air-conditioning and Wi-Fi.
 The complex is less than 2 miles from the Hugh R. Sharp Campus and within walking distance of downtown Lewes.